hsnice16/email-verifier/README.md

 ---

+## 💚 Sponsor

-If you liked the project then give it a star (⭐️) and consider sponsoring it (❤️).
+If you found this project helpful, then do consider sponsoring it - [Sponsor](https://github.com/sponsors/hsnice16)

+And, give it a star 🌟